nsmryan/shadowcasting/README.md

 ## Alternate Name
 My brother suggested another name for this crate- I Don't Eat Anything That Casts a Shadow.
-This is much funny, but I went with the boring option of using the title of the tutorial that the algorithm came from.
+This is much funnier, but I went with the boring option of using the title of the tutorial that the algorithm came from.

 ## License